Evaluate Custom Speech accuracy

 What is Word Error Rate (WER)?

 The industry standard to measure model accuracy is Word Error Rate (WER).
-WER counts the number of incorrect words identified during recognition, then divides by the total number of words provided in the human-labeled transcript.
+WER counts the number of incorrect words identified during recognition, then divides by the total number of words provided in the human-labeled transcript (shown below as N).
 Finally, that number is multiplied by 100% to calculate the WER.

 Incorrectly identified words fall into three categories: